Lukauigi/COMP_4537_Labs_Lukasz_SetD/Labs/lab9/Readme.md

 Authentication on Pokemnon CRUD routes only works with manual POST requests with login and register.
 Most be done with Thunder Client or similar services.
+No challenges have been implemented.